perilsensitive/skcmaputil/README.md

 https://raw.githubusercontent.com/gabomdq/SDL_GameControllerDB/master/gamecontrollerdb.txt

-You can create your own mapping using AntiMicro, which can be downloaded from https://github.com/Ryochan7/antimicro/releases
+You can create your own mapping using AntiMicro, which can be downloaded from here:

+https://github.com/Ryochan7/antimicro/releases

-Once you create a mapping, consider contributing it to the SDL_GameControllerDB project: https://github.com/gabomdq/SDL_GameControllerDB
+Once you create a mapping, consider contributing it to the SDL_GameControllerDB project:

+https://github.com/gabomdq/SDL_GameControllerDB

 Bugs